These are the states requiring people to wear masks when out in public - KVIA

 As of July 6:

-West Virginia Gov. Jim Justice issued an executive order on Monday that he said would require all West Virginians 9 years old and up to wear a face mask anytime they are in public and indoors and where they are unable to maintain six feet of social distancing.
+Gov. Jim Justice issued an executive order that he said would require all West Virginians 9 years old and up to wear a face mask anytime they are in public and indoors and where they are unable to maintain six feet of social distancing.

 Justice said he issued the order after the state experienced its highest daily total of new cases over the July 4th weekend.